Molesmalo/StarWarsMod4AirMash/Extensions-part5.md

     map.removeChild(polygons);
 ```

-In this snippet, we set the sea mask to null so the land will be continuous, without water This is because the land is drawn on top of the water layer.
+In this snippet, we set the sea mask to null so the land will be continuous, without water.
+This is because the land is drawn on top of the water layer.
 If you do this, please help optimize the rendering process by setting `sea.visible = false;`.
 This makes the renderer skip this layer when drawing the scene.

 As the polygons object is inside the map Container, we remove it permanently.
 Otherwise, as it stopped being used as a mask, it will now be a 'normal' object that will be drawn on our scene!